 For instance, ‘Everything Could be so Much Better!’, a collaboration with writer Sebastian Pelz, was developed as immersive installation with spatial audio specifically for the cylindrical panorama-environment at ZKM, and later adjusted for a 3-channel projection and 7.1 audio.
 The concept was chosen for another exhibition where the only adequate form for presentation was a large behind 30 individual small screens, each with a built-in loudspeaker – quite a challenge for the gallery attendant.

 On the other hand, the performative interventions in public space of my alter ego, the Urban Beautician, are mainly staged for the documentation by camera – the final form of presentation – along with some relics from the performance itself.

-What do you think about the importance to document and preserve digital/new media art for the future?
+How important do you think it is to document digital/new media art and preserve it for the future?

 Especially from my perspective as an educator, it is an extremely relevant endeavor.
 However, new media art is often about the experience of the unknown and very much connected to certain developments in the moment in time – which is hard to preserve and in particular to communicate after the fact.

 Working with students who grew up with internet-connected computers and smart devices, I could observe how they take these technologies for granted, which seemed spectacular only some years or already decades ago.